 - Executive Articles Editor, Georgetown Journal on Poverty Law and Policy

 - Georgetown University Law Center Federal Legislation Clinic provided background and legal work on behalf of the advocacy community for the legislation that became the Americans with Disabilities Act Amendment Act of 2008)

-- Board member (and former president) of New York City residential cooperative building with over 50 units
+- Board member of New York City residential cooperative building with over 30 units

 - Active with the local Tufts University Alumni Community

 Benjamin works with the non-profit Kids in Need of Defense (KIND) to provide pro-bono representation of unaccompanied minors in immigration proceedings and related state court proceedings.